What If There's No Extraterrestrial Life?

-Transhumanist philosopher Nick Bostrom, in a recent Technology Review article entitled “Where Are They?”, writes:
+Transhumanist philosopher Nick Bostrom contributed a recent Technology Review article, entitled “Where Are They?”
+In it, he writes:

 “I hope that our Mars probes discover nothing.
 It would be good news if we find Mars to be sterile.
 Dead rocks and lifeless sands would lift my spirit.”

-From there, Bostrom reasons, if we begin to find independent sources of life simpler than our own then the Great Filter is almost certainly ahead of us because such discoveries would substantially increase the probability of human-like civilizations without substantially increasing the probability of advanced civilizations.
+From there, Bostrom reasons, if we begin to find independent sources of life that are simpler than our own then the Great Filter is almost certainly ahead of us.
+That’s because such discoveries would substantially increase the probability of human-like civilizations without substantially increasing the probability of advanced civilizations.
 Thus, finding simple life on Mars would be horrible news for the future of human civilization.

 If the Great Filter is still ahead of us then “Great Wall” is almost certainly a more appropriate label, given the Fermi assumptions.
 Without a filter behind us, many billions of other Earth-like planets probably have been home to human-like civilizations, yet none has become an advanced civilization.
 Given many billions of successes at or near our present degree of civilization and no successes among billions of attempts beyond our present degree of civilization, why should we suppose that we’ll become the first advanced civilization?